svmyasnikov/playbooks/README.md

 ## before bonus branch

+### Status

+State of repo: 07 - Ansible Galaxy and Roles done, without Collections

-Steps to do after cloning this repo:
+### Steps to do after cloning this repo

 - configure hosts in inventory
 - `ansible-galaxy install -r requirements.yml` if haproxy role is not installed already